wingkeet/mongodb-runrs/README.md

 ```

 ### Additional Notes
+The `runrs.sh` shell script does the following things:
+1. Downloads the TGZ package of the MongoDB Community Server and extracts the contents into the `mongodb` subdirectory.
+Currently, only MongoDB 4.2.0 is supported.
+2. Creates the `data` and `log` subdirectories.
+3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
+The name of the replica set is `rs0`.
+4. Calls `rs.initiate(rsconf)` to initialize the replica set.
+5. Waits for the replica set to finish initializing.
+This step alone takes 13 seconds on my machine.

 Every time runrs.sh is executed, it checks to see whether there is a mongod process listening on port 28001.
 If there is one, it prints a message and exits.
 By default, runrs.sh retains any databases found in the `data` directory.